 Think critically.
 Live ethically.
 Explore creatively.
 These are the ideals to which our students, faculty, researchers and staff aspire.
 As Montana’s flagship university, we set a high bar for academic studies, creative accomplishments and scientific exploration which benefit our students, our community and the world at large.

-More than 13,000 students attend UM and Missoula College, where they receive a world-class education in a broad range of subjects that include the trades, liberal arts, graduate and postdoctoral study and professional training.
-Read our 2013 Assessment reports.
+The University draws a diverse, global population to Missoula – our home and the state’s second-largest city – and helps cultivate an educated, engaged and vibrant community.
+Our students receive a world-class education in a broad range of subjects that include the trades, liberal arts, sciences, graduate and postdoctoral study and professional training.

-The main campus spans 56 acres at the base of Mount Sentinel along the Clark Fork River and includes the park-like Oval at the center of campus, more than 60 architecturally unique buildings and a 25,200-seat football stadium.
+Our main campus, nestled in the heart of western Montana’s stunning natural landscape, spans 56 acres at the base of Mount Sentinel and along the Clark Fork River, and includes the park-like Oval at the center of campus, more than 60 architecturally unique buildings and a 25,200-seat football stadium.
 UM's 180-acre South Campus offers student housing, a golf course, soccer fields and an outdoor track facility.
-Missoula College occupies two sites in central and west Missoula.
+Missoula College occupies two sites, one just across the river from the main campus, and one on the southwest side of Missoula.